Barefoot and immunity: Taking your shoes off for health?

 (If this topic interests you, we highly recommend watching this Ted talk from psychologist Amy Cuddy.)

-A man in barefoot shoes standing in a park.
+A woman in barefoot shoes sitting

 Change your shoes to change your mindset.